samantha-roth/Sensitivity_SRedits/README.md

     * You do not need to wait until after running scripts that start with `5_computeTotalTimes` to run scripts starting with `5_getRankings`.
     * After running the scripts startings with `5_getRankings`, you can run the scripts starting with `5_getRho`.
 Scripts that start with `5_getRho` and end with `0.05` (NE) such as `5_getRho_SACSMA10_0.05.R` remove parameters with total sensitivity indices less than 0.05 from the calculations to consider how removing the effects of unimportant parameters changes results.
 We find results are practically the same.

-6_ scripts compare sensitivity analysis approaches using the computed quantities.
+4. Scripts starting with 6_ compare sensitivity analysis approaches using the computed quantities.
-- Scripts starting with 6_howBetterIsBest should be run before those starting with 6_whatIsBetterNoBest.
-- To generate FastestMeanTime.pdf, run 6_bestFor30D.R

 7_ scripts generate plots to compare sensitivity analysis approaches.
 - To generate FastestMeanTime.pdf, run 7_FastestMeanTimeFig.R